frenchypeanut/rockside/doc/more-about-consortium.md

 # Tell me more about consortium in Rockside

+### What is a consortium ?

+A consortium is a group of entities, e.g. several companies, which have common interests or same kind of activities and need to interact together without necessarily trusting each other.
+Every action must be traced and can be audited by all involved entities.
+Administrators of the network, called validators, are in charge to control the integrity of the transactions and to pack them into blocks, which will then be written in the blockchain.

+Technically, a consortium network is a private blockchain, which is run by some validators who run a consensus algorithm.
+The "level of power" is usually the same between validators, by running the same number of validator nodes per entity, although this is specific to the strategy of each consortium.

+A consortium blockchain can be joined by non-validator nodes (clients, auditors...) which are in possession of the genesis file.

 ### How much time does it take to launch a consortium using Rockside?

 Using Rockside, it could take less than five minutes to have a consortium up and running.